Max Has The Facts

 To Our Dear Loving & Generous Friends,

-We ask that you "please" open up your hearts in helping the poor unfortunate homeless.
+We ask that you "please" open up your hearts in helping the poor unfortunate homeless and their pets.
 A donation to a homeless shelter can provide a much needed meal, clothing and maybe shelter for these poor people.
 Won't you please help?
-Below we have provided links to four very reputable and established shelters who do wonderful work helping the homeless.
+Below we have provided links to six very reputable and established shelters who do wonderful work helping the homeless.

 Hesed House